pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `subsample_name`:  The name of the desired subsample.
+- `subsample_name` -- `str`:  The name of the desired subsample.
 Shouldmatch the subsample_name column in the subannotation sheet.